 - Indicate that Victoria Roush is the proctor

-- Call the testing center at 847-214-7150 at least one day prior to your test date to verify we have received the testing information.
+- Call the Testing Center at 847-214-7150 at least 24 hours before your test date to verify the testing information has been received.

 Columbia College students may visit the proctor information page or contact Karen Beckstrom, Columbia College director at ECC, with any questions on the testing procedures.
 Call 847-214-7197, email email@example.com, or stop-by Building E, Room E205.